zktx-io/aptos-extension/README.md

 ## Requirements

 + **Aptos CLI**: Install the Aptos command-line interface to interact with the Aptos blockchain.
-  > <i class="fa fa-info-circle" aria-hidden="true"></i> Note: If you are using GitHub Codespaces, please install Homebrew from https://brew.sh first to manage and install the Aptos CLI.
+  > Note: If you are using GitHub Codespaces, please install Homebrew from https://brew.sh first to manage and install the Aptos CLI.
 + **Keyless Account**: Set up keyless account to generate wallets for contract deployment and testing.
 A Google account is required.

 ## Extension Settings